exonum/exonum-doc/src/get-started/cryptocurrency-advanced.md

 ## Reporting Errors

-Before defining the types of transactions, the service will realize, we define the types of errors that might occur during execution thereof.
+Before defining the types of transactions for the service we define the types of errors that might occur during execution thereof.
 The section is identical to the [one]( https://exonum.com/doc/get-started/create-service/#reporting-errors) in